axense234/Birthday-Reminder-REACT/README.md

 ## **Version History**

 - 0.3
   - Analyzed the code to gather to-do tasks and improved the site a little.
+Also played around with Docker.
 - 0.2
   - Improved React logic and also made the website look better
   - See [commit change](https://github.com/axense234/Accordion-REACT/commits/master) or See [release history](https://github.com/axense234/Accordion-REACT/releases)